cdsap/Talaiot/README.md

 ## Example: Analyzing Data provided by Talaiot

 ### Docker, InfluxDb and Grafana
-To have a quick setup to see the posibilities of `Talaiot` we are providing a Docker image to set up quickly a Grafana + Inlfluxdb instances.
-Setting
+To have a quick setup to see the possibilities of `Talaiot` we are providing a Docker image to set up quickly a Grafana + Inlfluxdb instances.

-Additionally we set up a default database and a provisioned dashboard.
+Additionally we create a default database and a provisioned dashboard.
 The source is here(docker folder):

 But if you want to set up easyly only

 ```sh